2E0PGS/blog/_posts/2020-06-14-mstest-exception.md

 }
 ```

-## New MS test
+## New MSTest

 `C:\Users\peter\.nuget\packages\mstest.testframework\1.3.2\lib\netstandard1.0\Microsoft.VisualStudio.TestPlatform.TestFramework.dll`

-In new dotnet core test library you can use the following methods.
+In new .NET Core test library you can use the following methods.

 `Assert.ThrowsExceptionAsync`